 The penalty is necessary to prevent Auction Grinding Attacks, which essentially break the Auction mechanism since an attacker can exploit the Maker Protocol for profit.
 To read more about this attack read this paper: The Auction Grinding Attack: and a case for a liquidation penalty in Dai.

 Liquidation occurs through an Auction mechanism built into the Maker Protocol.

 The simplified order of operations looks like this:

 A Keeper detects an undercollateralized Vault and triggers a Liquidation.

-Part of the collateral is auctioned off to cover the outstanding Dai + Liquidation Penalty
+All of the collateral is put up for auction to cover the outstanding Dai + Liquidation Penalty

 Since Liquidations occur through Collateral Auctions, there is no way to accurately predict the exact amount of collateral one would receive.